norzvic/academic-kickstart/content/home/about.md

 # Biography

-Ke Nie is a doctoral student at University of California, San Diego, whose research interests lie in the intersection of sociology of culture and economic sociology. where he focuses on the market of cultural production and consumption.
+Ke Nie is a doctoral student at University of California, San Diego, whose research interests lie in the intersection of sociology of culture and economic sociology.
+Specifically, he focuses on the market of cultural production and consumption.
 He is recently studying how economic conditions and political practices affect the form and content of cultural products.
 Before joining the doctoral program at UCSD, he worked as a journalist and an avocational musician in China.